-Los Cabos is located at the southernmost tip of Mexico’s Baja peninsula, where the rich waters of the Pacific ocean meet the Sea of Cortez in the Gulf of California.
-The Los Cabos area includes two state parks and one federal reserve that protect the unique habitat for rare plants and animals.
-World class luxury comforts at well known resorts have become a popular destination draw for celebrities, golfers, honeymooners, scuba divers, and those looking for a bit of extraordinary in their beach vacations.
-Los Cabos is also a significant ecotourism destination that promotes sustainable tourism initiatives, diversity, and environmental awareness that protect endemic life and promote ecological preservation.
-For this, and Los Cabos’ incredible beaches, it has been dubbed the "jewel of Mexico."
+Los Cabos is located at the southernmost tip of Mexico’s Baja California peninsula, where the rich waters of the Pacific Ocean meet the Sea of Cortez in the Gulf of California.
+The Los Cabos area includes state parks and federal reserves that protect the unique habitat for rare plants and animals from the negative impacts of unsustainable ecotourism.
+World-class luxury comforts at well-known resorts have become a popular destination draw for celebrities, golfers, honeymooners, scuba divers, and those looking for a bit of extraordinary in their beach vacations.
+Los Cabos is also a significant ecotourism destination that promotes sustainable tourism initiatives, cultural diversity, and awareness of the environmental impacts that protect endemic species and promote ecological preservation.
+For this, and Los Cabos’ incredible beaches, it has been dubbed the "Jewel of Mexico."

 Los Cabos, is home to some amazing land and sea life.
 Palm trees are the signature identifier of a tropical paradise, but one of the first things Cabo visitors notice is the unique array of cacti.
 Pitayah, cholla, and prickly pear are abundant and some are edible.
 Additional succulent species that pepper the Cabo desert countryside are the agaves, better known as the base ingredient of mezcal and tequila, the national liquor of Mexico.

 While many species of herb thrive in the hot climate, the most well known is the damiana plant.
 It has beautiful yellow flowers, but it is the leaves that are regularly made into a tea for their ‘medicinal’ effects.
-A sweet liqueur is also available commercially and is a wonderful margarita enhanncement! [link to margarita recipe?]
+A sweet liqueur is also available commercially and is a wonderful margarita enhanncement!
+Try our favorite margarita recipe!

-Most striking is the great cardon cactus (Pachycereus pringlei), among the largest species on Earth growing up to sixty feet tall and living for hundreds of years.
-Endemic to the Baja Peninsula, it is one of the most distinguishing features of the Los Cabos landscape.
+Most striking is the great cardon cactus (Pachycereus pringlei), among the largest species on Earth, growing up to sixty feet tall and living for hundreds of years.
+This endemic species to the Baja Peninsula, is one of the most distinguishing features of the Los Cabos landscape.

 Damiana, Turnera diffusa.
 Traditionally used for its aphrodisiac effects, it is another distinctive plant that grows wild on the cape.